nodejs/node/doc/api/packages.md

 * [`"type"`][] - The package type determining whether to load `.js` files as CommonJS or ES modules.
 * [`"exports"`][] - Package exports and conditional exports.
-When present, limits which submodules may be loaded from within the package.
+When present, limits which submodules can be loaded from within the package.
 * [`"main"`][] - The default module when loading the package, if exports is not specified, and in versions of Node.js prior to the introduction of exports.
 * [`"imports"`][] - Package imports, for use by modules within the package